Jayne had wanted to run but knew that being caught would not merely be physical damage, but she’d never get another chance.

 It had to be planned, careful, step by step.

-First, she needed to store some money, enough to get her far away.
+First, she needed to store money, enough to get her far away.

 Second, she had to find a place for her babies.

-George would have barked something, for he was always anti Jayne’s pro, but he had been complaining how expensive the kids were.
+George would have barked something anti to Jayne’s pro, but he had been complaining how expensive the kids were and the distant way Jayne mentioned it had him agreeing.